GuyKeogh/wiki_verify/README.md

 As this is currently a proof-of-concept tool:
 * It makes direct comparisons.
 If a word is spelled differently between the texts or a quotation has a clarification inside it that's not present in the source text, then it will be flagged as needing to be checked.
 * It doesn't have rate limiting.
-* This currently only automatically extracts the text in raw HTML, and does not handle PDFs, redirects, server-side refusals to deliver text, etc. If an issue is detected, currently only the **standalone** program will ask you to copy-and-paste this text which will otherwise be ignored.
+* This currently only automatically extracts the text in raw HTML, and does not handle PDFs, redirects, server-side refusals to deliver text, etc. If an issue is detected, the opportunity is given to copy-and-paste this text.

 ## requirements.txt
 To download page JSON and HTML, and extract the raw text from these: